cpvp20/GeneticAlgorithmAPI/README.md

 # GeneticAlgorithmAPI
-GA API to solve the problem of finding the decryption key of a cipher text

-Developed a Genetic Algorithm API to solve the problem of finding the decryption key of a cipher text for my OOP class.
-Implemented advanced topics in Java, such as  abstract classes, interfaces, generic classes, methods and containers, and exception handling.
+Developed a Genetic Algorithm API designed to solve the problem of finding the decryption key of a cipher text for my OOP class project.
+Implemented various topics in Java, such as abstract classes, interfaces, generic classes, methods and containers, and exception handling.

-The API is made up of abstract classes and interfaces that allow the programmer to implement their own techniques of representation, selection, crossover and mutation.
+The API is made up of abstract classes and interfaces that allow any programmer to implement their own techniques of representation, selection, crossover and mutation.
-It includes the following implementations:
+It also includes the following implementations:
-Individual with character array genotype and  phenotype.
+- Individual with a character array genotype and phenotype.
-Selection by tournament.
+- Selection by tournament.
-Crossover with crossover point.
+- Crossover with crossover point.
-Mutation by swap.
+- Mutation by swap.
-An objective function of frequency analysis.
+- An objective function using frequency analysis.